-Top Smart Home Tech for Convenience and Comfort
+Top Smart Home Technology for Convenience and Comfort

-Here are four of the must-have smart home technologies for convenience, comfort and savings.
+Here are four must-have smart home technologies for convenience, comfort, and savings.

 The average American family spends about $2,060 on energy bills each year, according to ENERGY STAR®.
-A programmable thermostat with energy-efficient scheduling can help lower those costs, but a study from Energy Research and Social Science showed most people surveyed didn’t know how to set them.
+A programmable thermostat with energy-efficient scheduling can help lower those costs.
+However, a study from Energy Research and Social Science showed most people surveyed didn’t know how to set them.

 Independent studies from Nest, a popular smart thermostat manufacturer, show these devices could help you save around $145 on utilities each year.
 Combined with ENERGY STAR® rebates that are often available from your local utility company, installing one won’t cost you much at all, especially when you consider the long-term savings.

 Smart home vents are a great complement to your smart thermostat.
 These vents are a less expensive version of a zoning system, which allows you to fine-tune your home’s comfort room by room.
 The only difference is that smart home vents replace your typical vent covers and can be controlled via your phone.

 Sensors know when a room is occupied, and the motorized covers make it easy to adjust vents in hard-to-reach places.
 That way, you can have the temperature just how you like it.

 Carbon monoxide poisoning is entirely preventable, yet the CDC says it still kills hundreds of Americans every year.
 You can’t see it, smell it or taste it, but this toxic gas can make you very sick or kill you if enough of it builds up in your home.
 This typically happens when a gas appliance, like a furnace, isn’t working properly.
 Or when fumes from an attached garage spill into your home.